Even small security gaps in manufacturing site security may lead to massive losses.

 The scope of manufacturing remote video monitoring can range from monitoring production lines and equipment to tracking personnel movements and ensuring compliance with safety regulations and quality control standards.

-Components of a Remote Video Monitoring System
+Components of a Remote Video Monitoring System:

 The key components of a remote video monitoring system typically include cameras, sensors, and software.
 Cameras can differ, such as fixed cameras for specific areas, PTZ cameras for pan-tilt-zoom functionality, or thermal cameras for monitoring temperature variations.